Press conference: Thursday, Nov 6 at 4 pm

 The origins of NO!art lie in the historical experience of World War II, rooted in the New York of the early sixties, and are products of the war armies, concentration camps, and the lumpenproletariat.
 Their targets are the hypocritical intelligentsia, the monetary manipulation of culture, consumer society, and other juggernauts.
 The goal of NO!art is completely unimpeded self-expression through art, which should lead to social involvement.
 They are artists of collective confrontation, not easily elated Duchampesques, not neo-Dadaists nor Pop artists.
 And certainly not genderless background painters of the consumerist middle class, nor of the nouveau riche liberals, but firm in their belief in the unfashionable in art.
 The NO!-ON SHOW calls for the steering wheel to finally be turned in the essential progressive direction of humanity in its spiritual continuation.

-Press invitations to: Deutsche Presseagentur + Deutscher Depeschen Dienst + Reuters + AFP + Deutschlandradio + fritz + inforadio + radiokultur + radiomultikulti + radio1 + ARD + ZDF + 3sat + polylux + FAB + mdr + radio-berlin-brandenburg + art-ambiente + art + artnet + Belser Kunstquartal + Berliner Gazette + Berliner Morgenpost + Berliner Kurier + Berliner Zeitung + Spiegel + Tagesspiegel + WELT + FAZ + Frankfurter Rundschau + Freitag + Junge Welt + Jüdische Allgemeine Wochenzeitung + Jungle World + konkret + kunstforum + Kunstzeitung + taz + TIP + Berliner Morgenpost + Neues Deutschland + Prinz Berlin + Regio artline + scheinschlag + stern + zitty.
+Press invitations sent to: Deutsche Presseagentur + Deutscher Depeschen Dienst + Reuters + AFP + Deutschlandradio + fritz + inforadio + radiokultur + radiomultikulti + radio1 + ARD + ZDF + 3sat + polylux + FAB + mdr + radio-berlin-brandenburg + art-ambiente + art + artnet + Belser Kunstquartal + Berliner Gazette + Berliner Morgenpost + Berliner Kurier + Berliner Zeitung + Spiegel + Tagesspiegel + WELT + FAZ + Frankfurter Rundschau + Freitag + Junge Welt + Jüdische Allgemeine Wochenzeitung + Jungle World + konkret + kunstforum + Kunstzeitung + taz + TIP + Berliner Morgenpost + Neues Deutschland + Prinz Berlin + Regio artline + scheinschlag + stern + zitty.

 Gallery BERLINER KUNSTPROJEKT, Gneisenaustr.
 33, 10961 Berlin